-Seats are held for Tech Prep students who have met the admission requirements and who have graduated from high school within the past three years.
-High school students who are in the Monmouth County Tech Prep Program may submit an application during their junior or senior year if biology has been successfully completed, the student is currently enrolled in chemistry, and the Health Science entrance examination has been scheduled.
+Seats are held for Monmouth County Vocational School Health Program students who have met the admission requirements and who have graduated from high school within the past three years.
+High school students who are in a Monmouth County Vocational School Program may submit a Nursing program online application during their junior or senior year if biology has been successfully completed, the student is currently enrolled in chemistry, and the Health Science entrance examination has been scheduled.
 The Brookdale Placement Assessments are completed during the second term of the senior year.